Home » Is Parrot Poop Supposed To Smell Bad?

 Introducing diluted apple cider vinegar (ACV) to a parrot’s diet may reduce the smell of sulfur in waste.

-ACV diluted in drinking water (never offer pure ACV as this can burn a bird’s stomach lining) balances the acids in a parrot’s gut, reducing the sulfurous aroma in droppings.
+ACV diluted in drinking water (never offer pure ACV as this can burn the stomach lining) balances the acids in the gut, reducing the sulfurous aroma in parrot droppings.

 parrot poop stinks